Cybeni/og-docs/docs/api-docs/full-game-specific-guide/baccarat.md

 So by triggering `Autobet`
 - The engine starts the **first bet**
 - `autobetCount` is incremented by 1
-- The first round ends showing the totalPayout and the hands outcomes.
+- The first round ends showing the payout and the hands outcomes.